devinshields/h2odocs/source/algorithms/glm.rst

       To score a model:

 #.
-Import and parse a testing data set composed of the same predictor variables that were utilized in building the original model
+Import and parse a testing data set composed of the same predictor
+   variables utilized in building the original model

 #.
 Under the drop down menu Score select GLM

 #.
-In model key enter the key generated when you originally ran your model.
-If you do not know the key, you can find it under the Admin menu by selecting "Jobs" and then select the correct model from the list
+In model key enter the key generated when model was
+   generated.
+Model key can be found in Admin drop down menu by selecting Jobs and choosing the correct model from the list

 #.
-In hex key enter the key generated for your testing data set.
+In hex key enter the key generated for the testing data set

 #.
 Adjust thresholds if needed (for binomial models)